Why do Chinese eat Tikoy on Chinese New Year?

 How to Eat Tikoy

 So, on Chinese New Year, we are eating tikoy, coated with beaten egg and fried lightly in little oil.
-Of course, there are many things you can do with your tikoy.
-You may also wrap the tikoy in lumpia wrapper and fry for that crispy on the outside and sticky on the inside feel.
+Of course, there are many things you can do with it.
+You may also wrap the tikoy slices in lumpia wrapper and fry it.
+It will come out crispy on the outside and have a sticky feel on the inside.

 But we do it the simplest.
 I have really no idea if you can eat it as is without cooking it.
-If you come to think of it, I never asked.
-I just ate. haha
+If you come to think of it, I never asked my mother in law.
+I just ate whatever the cook served us. haha

 Xin nian kuai le!